 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
-Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Company's functional currency.
-As at 30 September 2022 the Company was exposed to foreign exchange risk in relation to the following assets and liabilities:
+Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Company's functional currency of US Dollars.
+As at 30 September 2022, the Company is exposed to foreign exchange risk in relation to the following assets and liabilities:

-2022 2021 Source currency AUD AUD Cash and cash equivalents Sterling 79,048 386,127 Long-term deposits Sterling 263,352 - Trade and other payables Sterling (17,853) (14,727) Cash and cash equivalents Australian Dollar 53 53 Cash and cash equivalents South African Rand - 2,703 324,600 374,156
+2022 2021 Source currency £ £ Cash and cash equivalents Sterling 100,584 112,420 Trade and other payables Sterling (19,603) (17,375) Cash and cash equivalents South African Rand 10,151 80,981 105,196

-At 30 September 2022, the foreign currency exposure of the Company against the functional currency of US Dollars, principally to Sterling, represented 0.2% of Equity Shareholder's Funds (2021: 0.2%).
+At 30 September 2022, the foreign currency exposure of the Company against the functional currency of US Dollars, principally to Sterling, represented 0.1% of Equity Shareholder's Funds (2021: 0.1%).
 The Company's policy is not to manage the Company's exposure to foreign exchange movements by entering into any foreign exchange hedging transactions.
-If the exchange rate of the US Dollar against other currencies at the year end date had been 10% higher/lower (2021: 10% higher/lower), this would have resulted in an increase/decrease in the year end net asset value of AUD 32,460 (2021: AUD 37,416).
-The sensitivity rate of 10% is regarded as reasonable as this approximates to the level of volatility of Sterling against the US Dollar during the year.
+If the exchange rate of the US Dollar against Sterling at the year end date had been 10% higher/lower, this would have resulted in an increase/decrease in the year end net asset value of £8,098 (2021: increase/decrease of £10,520).
+The sensitivity rate of 10% is regarded as reasonable as this is the approximate volatility of Sterling against the US Dollar in the year.